hebrerillo/api-countries-challenge/README.md

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).

-The layout implementation followed a Figma design with the following screen sizes:
+The layout is implemented from a Figma design with the following screen sizes:
 - Mobile 375 x 667
 - Tablet 768 x 1024
 - Desktop 1440 x 900